Diptych

-A diptych (/ˈdɪptɪk/, DIP-tick) is any object with two flat plates which form a pair, often attached by a hinge.
-For example, the standard notebook and school exercise book of the ancient world was a diptych consisting of a pair of such plates that contained a recessed space filled with wax.
-Writing was accomplished by scratching the wax surface with a stylus.
-When the notes were no longer needed, the wax could be slightly heated and then smoothed to allow reuse.
-Ordinary versions had wooden frames, but more luxurious diptychs were crafted with more expensive materials.
+A diptych (/ˈdɪptɪk/, DIP-tick) is an object made up of two flat plates or panels that form a pair, often joined by a hinge.
+In the ancient world, for example, the standard notebook or school exercise book often took the form of a diptych: two plates with recessed surfaces filled with wax.
+Writing was done by scratching the wax surface with a stylus.
+When the notes were no longer needed, the wax could be gently heated and smoothed for reuse.
+Ordinary diptychs usually had wooden frames, while more luxurious examples were made from costlier materials.